Dallas Fuel

-Dallas Fuel was an American professional Overwatch team based in Dallas, Texas.
-The Fuel competed in the Overwatch League (OWL) as a member of the league's East region.
-The team disbanded before the folding of the Overwatch League on September 30, 2023.

-Founded in 2017, Dallas Fuel was one of the league's twelve founding teams and was one of two professional Overwatch teams based in Texas (the other, Houston Outlaws).
-The Fuel became the first team to play a home match, as they hosted the "Dallas Fuel Homestand Weekend" at the Allen Event Center in 2019.
-The team was owned by esports organization OpTic Gaming.
+Dallas Fuel is an American professional Overwatch team based in Dallas, Texas.
+The Fuel competes in the Overwatch Champions Series (OWCS) as a member of the North American region.
+Founded in 2017, Dallas Fuel was one of the Overwatch League's (OWL) twelve founding franchises and was one of two professional Overwatch teams based in Texas (the other, Houston Outlaws).
+The Fuel became the first team to play a home match in the OWL, as they hosted the "Dallas Fuel Homestand Weekend" at the Allen Event Center in 2019.
+The Fuel folded in September 2023 while under the ownership of OpTic Gaming.
+Two years later, in November 2025, the team was reestablished by ENVY, who had previously owned the team.

 Kyle "KyKy" Souder was appointed the team's first head coach, but after a disappointing first half of the 2018 season, he was replaced by Aaron "Aero" Atkins.
 Atkins led the team to a Stage 4 playoff berth in 2018 but could not bring the Fuel to the Overwatch League season playoffs.
 After a disappointing start to the 2020 season, the Fuel released Atkins, and in the 2021 offseason, the Fuel signed former Paris Eternal head coach Yun "RUSH" Hee-won as their new head coach, who, in 2021, led the team to a midseason tournament title and the franchise's first season playoff appearance.
 The Fuel won their first OWL championship in the 2022 season after defeating the San Francisco Shock, 4–3, in the 2022 Grand Finals.